Bat: Wings, skin and flight

-Nectar- and pollen-eating bats can hover, in a similar way to hummingbirds.
-The sharp leading edges of the wings can create vortices, which provide lift.
-The vortex may be stabilized by the animal changing its wing curvatures.
+Photoluminescence has been reported in at least six North American species based on 60 museum specimens.
+The wings, uropatagium (around the tail), and hind limbs of these bats glowed green when exposed to UV light.
+The explanation for this is uncertain, and some have suggested the phenomenon is an artifact of the techniques used to dry specimens for museum storage.

 Roosting and gaits

 When not flying, bats hang upside down from their feet, a posture known as roosting.
-The femurs are attached at the hips in a way that allows them to bend outward and upward in flight.
-The ankle joint can flex to allow the trailing edge of the wings to bend downwards.
-This does not permit many movements other than hanging or clambering up trees.
 Most megabats roost with the head tucked towards the belly, whereas most microbats roost with the neck curled towards the back.
-This difference is reflected in the structure of the cervical or neck vertebrae in the two groups, which are clearly distinct.
-Tendons allow bats to lock their feet closed when hanging from a roost.
-Muscular power is needed to let go, but not to grasp a perch or when holding on.
+This difference is due to structure of the cervical or neck vertebrae in the two groups, which are clearly distinct.
+Tendons allow bats to hang from a roost with no effort, which is needed to release.

-When on the ground, most bats can only crawl awkwardly.
-A few species such as the New Zealand lesser short-tailed bat and the common vampire bat are agile on the ground.
-Both species make lateral gaits (the limbs move one after the other) when moving slowly but vampire bats move with a bounding gait (all limbs move in unison) at greater speeds, the folded up wings being used to propel them forward.
-Vampire bat likely evolved these gaits to follow their hosts while short-tailed bats developed in the absence of terrestrial mammal competitors.
-Enhanced terrestrial locomotion does not appear to have reduced their ability to fly.
+Bats are more awkward when walking on the ground, though a few species such as the New Zealand lesser short-tailed bat (Mystacina tuberculata) and the common vampire bat (Desmodus rotundus) are quite agile.
+These species move limbs one after the other when walking, but vampire bats accelerate by bounding, the folded up wings being used to propel them forward.
+Vampire bats likely evolved these gaits to stalk their hosts while short-tailed bats took to the ground due to a lack of competition from other mammals.
+Terrestrial locomotion does not appear to effect their ability to fly.